Stoke

 Westport Road was closed after an arson attack.
 (Nub News)

-Work to reopen a Stoke-on-Trent road which has been closed for six months is finally set to begin next week.
+Work to reopen a Stoke-on-Trent road which has been closed for six months is finally set to begin.

 Westport Road in Burslem was closed after an arson attack on the former Wade Ceramics factory on April 27 due to the building being 'unsafe'.

-Now the council leader has confirmed the owner of the building, Miller Homes, is set to begin working on the site on Wednesday 15 September.
+Now the council leader has confirmed the owner of the building, Miller Homes, is set to begin working on the site this week.

 Speaking at a full council meeting, Cllr Ashworth said: "Westport Road in Burslem will reopen very shortly because the Wade's building that was partially burnt down will be dealt with by its owners Miller Homes, starting on 15 September.